-Proposals for dozens of homes in north west Preston have been unanimously rejected by councillors.
+Homes proposals for north west Preston rejected by council

 An outline application for up to 58 homes off Tabley Lane, Bartle, was considered by Preston Council’s planning committee.